boreme12/social-media-app/README.md

 ### Prerequisites

-Create a .env file in the root directory
+Create a .env file in the root directory and add values to the variables
 ```
 DB_ADMIN_USERNAME=
 DB_ADMIN_PASSWORD=